michaelsammueller/secure-software-development/research/architecture/possible_design_patterns.md

 ## Command pattern

 Encapsulate database actions as objects for holding key details about each action.
+(Gamma et al, 1995)

 ## Observer pattern

-Objects publish events and other objects subscribe to those events
+Objects publish events and other objects subscribe to those events.
+(Gamma et al, 1995)